-Fee Status Process (including Master of Social Work and PGCE (UTT) applications)
+Fee Status Process (including PGCE (UTT) applications)

 As a publicly funded university, Durham University charges variable tuition fees in accordance with the regulations for Higher Education Institutions in England as set out by the UK government.
 The University has a legal obligation to ensure that any student eligible for home fees is charged at the correct rate.

 All fee status assessments for applicants to and students within the University are assessed by the Student Recruitment and Admissions Office, using the regulations, associated case law and guidance from the UK Council for International Student Affairs.

 For most applications, an initial fee status assessment is made automatically, based on the information provided in the application.
 A subset of the applications are examined manually by trained fee assessors within the Student Recruitment and Admissions Office.

 Once the initial assessment has been made, the application is then considered by the academic selector for the programme.

 In a small number of cases, an applicant might be requested to complete our “Home Fees Verification Form”.
 These are cases where the fee assessor suspects that the applicant could be eligible for Home fees, but where there is insufficient evidence on the application to determine this.
 If the evidence supplied is insufficient to determine Home fees, or if the applicant fails to supply the evidence by the specified deadline, then the applicant’s fee status will be assumed to be Overseas and the student would be liable for the international tuition fee rate.
 Whilst this is under consideration, the academic selector will still be able to make an academic decision on the application.